 The movie has several (coincidental) similarities to the X-Com franchise as well.
 Alien threat that forces the nations of the world to band together and form an organisation dedicated to fighting them?
 Check.
 Council of nations that threatens to pull their funding because they're not getting results?
 Check.
 The alien-fighting organization forced to sell alien components on the black market to make ends meet?
 Check.
 Researchers vivisecting alien corpses in order to better understand what they're fighting against?
 Check.
 A final assault on the aliens' homeworld?
 Check.
 Extra amusingly, the Enemy Within expansion for XCOM will include cybernetic Mini Mecha pilots complete with rocket fists.

 There's some minor resemblance to Godannar, which also features giant robots piloted by pairs of pilots from various nations who have strong romantic or familial bonds.
 And they fight a series of Mix-and-Match Critters that come from the sea.

-They Wasted A Perfectly Good Character: Even fans of the movie tend to agree that the pilots of Crimson Typhoon and Cherno Alpha should've, at the very least, had more time to shine before being killed off early into their first action scene.
+They Wasted a Perfectly Good Character: Even fans of the movie tend to agree that the pilots of Crimson Typhoon and Cherno Alpha should've, at the very least, had more time to shine before being killed off early into their first action scene.

-Speaking of which there's enough room to do a film or two on those first four attacks and on the Golden Age of Jaeger combat.
+There's enough room to do a film or two on those first four attacks and on the Golden Age of Jaeger combat.

 Early in the film, there was some hinting at a behind-the-scenes political conspiracy relating to the Jaeger Program shutdown and the wall construction, but it's completely dropped by the time Raleigh gets to Hong Kong.